atsign-foundation/at_tools/README.md

 ## at_tools

-This repository contains atProtocol tools and libraries for developers building atPlatformapplications who wish to utilize the authentication methods and commonly used components of the atProtocol:
+This repository contains atProtocol tools and libraries for developers building atPlatform applications who wish to utilize the authentication methods and commonly used components of the atProtocol:

 (These libraries can also be found on pub.dev as linked)